Convex-Dev/design/papers/glossary.md

 ## Wallet

-A Wallet is a secure collection of Accounts along with their associated private keys.
+A Wallet is an application or device that stores keys (especially private keys) for Convex Accounts, enabling access and control over digital assets held by those accounts.

 Wallet functionality may be provided by a Dapp, or embedded in any system that communicates with the Convex Network.
+It may also be a specialised hardware device (Hardware Wallet).

 Wallet security is paramount: if access to the private keys in a wallet is compromised, any on-chain digital assets (coins, tokens, smart contract rights etc.) may be at risk.